Charlie's Angels (2000 film): Plot

-Natalie Cook, Dylan Sanders, and Alex Munday are the "Angels", three talented, tough, attractive women who work as private investigators together for unseen millionaire Charlie Townsend.
+Natalie Cook, Dylan Sanders, and Alex Munday are the "Angels", three women who work as private investigators together for unseen millionaire Charlie Townsend.
 Charlie uses speakers in his offices to communicate with the Angels, and his assistant Bosley works with them directly when needed.

 Charlie assigns the Angels to find Eric Knox, a software genius who created a revolutionary voice-recognition system and heads his own company, Knox Enterprises.
-He is believed to have been kidnapped by Roger Corwin, who runs a communications-satellite company called Redstar.
+He is believed to have been kidnapped by Roger Corwin, who runs the communications-satellite company Redstar.

-The Angels infiltrate a party held by Corwin and spot a suspicious-looking man that they had previously seen from surveillance videos of Knox's kidnapping.
-Dubbing him the "Thin Man", the Angels chase him down and fight him; he gets away, but the Angels find Knox, safely held nearby.
+The Angels infiltrate a party held by Corwin, spotting a suspicious-looking man that they had previously seen from surveillance videos of Knox's kidnapping.
+Dubbing him the "Thin Man", the Angels chase him down and fight him; he gets away, but the Angels find Knox, safely tied up nearby.

 After the Angels reunite Knox with his business partner Vivian Wood, Charlie explains that they must determine whether the Thin Man has stolen Knox's voice-recognition software.
-The Angels infiltrate Redstar headquarters, fool the security system, and plant a device in the central computer that will enable them to explore it remotely.
+The Angels infiltrate Redstar headquarters, fool the security system, and plant a device in the central computer to enable them to explore it remotely.
 They retire for the night after giving Bosley the laptop computer that communicates with the Redstar computer.

 Dylan takes up Knox's offer to spend the night with him, and they end up having sex.
 Afterwards, he betrays her; simultaneously, attacks are made on Natalie and Alex, Bosley is captured by Vivian, and Corwin is murdered by the Thin Man.
-Knox tells Dylan his kidnapping was all faked to get the Angels to help him access the Redstar satellite network.
+Knox tells Dylan his kidnapping was faked to get the Angels to help him access the Redstar satellite network.
 He plans to use it along with his voice recognition software to find and kill Charlie, who Knox asserts killed his father in the Vietnam War.